 The posted speed limit on campus is reasonable for conditions at the time not to exceed 10 MPH.

-Bicycles are subject to the same rules and regulations as a motor vehicle.
-Students must park bicycles in designated bicycle cage located on the north side of the gymnasium.
-Bicycles are not to be ridden inside the interior of the school grounds, walkways or buildings.
+Bicycles and skateboards are subject to the same rules and regulations as a motor vehicle.
+Students must park bicycles and skateboards in designated bicycle cage located on the north side of the gymnasium.
+Bicycles and skateboards are not to be ridden inside the interior of the school grounds, walkways or buildings.

 New vehicles or any additional vehicles driven must be listed on students permit application.
 All changes during the school year can be made through the school resource office.